-For preform injection and bottle production, the R-PET pellets containing x% of the test sample are blended with a fixed percentage of virgin PET.
-To conform to previous protocols, the EPBP will use a standard mix of 50% R-PET and 50% virgin PET for plaque injection
+For plaques and preforms injection and bottle production, the rPET pellets containing x% of the test sample are blended with a fixed percentage of virgin PET.
+To conform to previous protocols, the EPBP will use a standard mix of 50% rPET and 50% virgin PET for plaque injection.

-3.2 Mass balance
+4.2 Mass balance

-Innovations that are not part of the PET composition - but are attached to the bottle - have to be designed to be separated from the PET bottle flake stream before they enter the extrusion step.
-If their threshold concentration is known it will be sufficient to demonstrate their removal during the washing steps below the threshold.
+Innovations that are not part of the PET composition - but are attached to the bottle - have to be designed to be separated from the PET bottle flake stream before they enter the extrusion step3.
+If their threshold concentration is known it will be sufficient to demonstrate their removal during the washing steps below the maximum acceptable impact threshold.
 This must be demonstrated by a mass balance that shows where and to what extent the innovation component is separated.